ballerina-platform/ballerina-distribution/examples/single-use-of-typed-binding/single_use_of_typed_binding.md

-# Single Use of Typed Binding Patterns
+# Single use of typed binding patterns

 The single use of typed binding patterns is usually followed by an `=` operator.